Our goal is to share information and products that are truly helpful to renters.

 They take a user-friendly approach with transparency, service interactions, and billing.
 And with replacement cost coverage, you’ll receive enough to replace your stuff with new items.
 Unfortunately, they’re not available in all 50 states, so check their website to see if they’re an option for you.

-Best for quick coverage
+Best for cheap and quick coverage

 If you need renters insurance NOW, Lemonade has you covered.
 They provide the fastest quotes and claims on the markets, and with pretty darn low rates too.